 The Reactor Screen

-This screen is composed of a temperature gauge and 5 horizontal bars that fill from left-to-right.
+This screen is composed of a temperature gauge, a stability rating, and 5 horizontal bars that fill from left-to-right.
+See “Core Safety and Meltdown” below for more information on the stability rating.
 The size of the bars depends on how powerful the currently installed ship components are.
 The most powerful of the 4 conduits will have the largest bar, and the rest will scale proportionally to that specific conduit.
 This gives the engineer a quick understanding of how much power every conduit may require.

 The four conduits are the top bars in the following order: Engineering, Science, Shields, and Weapons.
 The bottom bar reflects the total usage of the installed reactor.
 Simply put, the length of the bottom bar is the total amount of energy the entire ship can use.
 Each of the four conduits will attempt to take a piece of that bar for their own systems.